-Some claim that splits lead to higher stock prices but research does not support this.
-Now it is true that a split often happens after a run-up in share price but that’s not what causes the run in the first place.
+Some claim that splits lead to higher stock prices, but research does not support this.
+Indeed, a split often happens after a run-up in share price, but that’s not what causes the run in the first place.

-In any case, stock splits do increase the liquidity of a stock.
-Mainly because there are more buyers and sellers for 10 shares at $10 than 1 share at $100.
+In any case, SS’s do increase the liquidity of a stock.
+Mainly because there are more buyers and sellers for ten shares at $10 than one share at $100.

-On the other hand, some companies have the opposite strategy; they refuse to split the stock which keeps the price high, thereby reduce trading volume.
+On the other hand, some companies have the opposite strategy; they refuse to split the stock, which keeps the price high, thereby reducing trading volume.
 One notable example of this is Berkshire Hathaway.

-Perhaps one of the best examples of a company that rarely shows a desire to split its shares of stock is Berkshire Hathaway.
+Perhaps one of the best examples of a company that rarely desires to split its stock shares is Berkshire Hathaway.
 At the end of July 2018, Class A shares were trading over $303,000 each.

-The Class B shares were created as a compromise between Buffett, who did not want to split shares, and investors who wanted to be able to purchase shares at a reasonable price.
+The Class B shares were created as a compromise between Buffett, who did not want to split shares, and investors who wanted to purchase shares at a reasonable price.

-In 2010, the company split the Class B shares 50-1, but has never split Class A shares.
+In 2010, the company split Class B shares 50-1 but has never split Class A shares.